chenxingqiang/YiRage/docs/transpiler/transpiler.md

 - You need to master **CUDA Programming**, of course.
 - To leverage compile-time computation, we use **C++ Template Metaprogramming** extensively.
 - We also make use of the **CuTe Library**.
 It's a library inside the [Cutlass library](https://github.com/NVIDIA/cutlass) and provides a set of useful primitives for tensor core matrix multiplication and data movement.
 CuTe has its own [document](https://github.com/NVIDIA/cutlass/blob/main/media/docs/cute/00_quickstart.md) but it's poorly written.
 If you speak Chinese (or you are good at Google Translate), you can refer to [these series of blogs](https://zhuanlan.zhihu.com/p/661182311) for a better understanding.
-- We suppose you have a basic understanding of **the Mirage project**, particularly, what `DTensor`, `STensor`, "kernel graph", "kernel operator", "threadblock graph", "threadblock operator" mean.
+- We suppose you have a basic understanding of **the YiRage project**, particularly, what `DTensor`, `STensor`, "kernel graph", "kernel operator", "threadblock graph", "threadblock operator" mean.

 ## Transpiler Overview